m4ym4y/museum-of-all-things/README.md

 [**Are you interested in adding your language to the Museum of All Things?
 Click Here!!**](docs/translation-guide.md)

 There are now many contributors to this project!
-Feel free to support any pull request and I will review it.
+Feel free to submit any pull request and I will review it.
 I am more likely to accept PRs that are bugfixes or optimizations/visual upgrades.
 As for things that affect the creative direction of the museum I am still a bit precious about controlling that roadmap myself so no guarantees that those types of changes will be merged.
+If you are unsure, file an issue and we can discuss it before you put too much work in.

 ### Currently supported languages (On main branch -- may not reflect latest release)